Alliedium/awesome-devops/demo/docker/docker_basic_commands_demo.md

 exit
 ```

-Prompt changed back to VM Manjaro prompt
+Prompt changed to VM Manjaro prompt

-24. Stop the container 'demo-postgres'
+24. Stop the container `demo-postgres`

 ```
 docker stop demo-postgres
 ```

-'demo-postgres'	(Container is stopped)
+Output: `demo-postgres`	(Container is stopped)

 25. Get list of all containers